Perm or Dye: Which One Is More Harmful?

 Both products are bad for natural hair as we have seen.
 They all cause breakage, dryness, and brittleness.
 But perm does not strip off anything from your hair the way dye does.
 It also does not open your cuticles so that it can damage the shaft.

-The most significant advantage that perm has over dye is that is not associated with cancer.
+The most significant advantage that this method has over dye is that is not associated with cancer.
 Dye does not only damage your hair.
 It is a risky choice even for your body.

 If you must choose one of the two, let your answer be perm.
-Perm will not cause you any long-term illnesses.
-The effects of perm will be gone as your hair keeps growing out.
+This process will not cause you any long-term illnesses.
+The effects of it will be gone as your hair keeps growing out.